-1970s Brooklyn sets the stage for the action-packed thriller Blood Ties, coming to Blu-ray, DVD and Digital HD on June 24 from Lionsgate Home Entertainment.
-Blood Ties is currently available on Video on Demand and Pay-Per-View.
+The Angriest Man In Brooklyn coming to Blu-ray & DVD on July 22 from Lionsgate Home Entertainment.
+The movie is currently available on Video on Demand and Pay-Per-View.

 Including a behind-the-scenes featurette and gag reel, The Angriest Man In Brooklyn will be available on Blu-ray Disc and DVD for the suggested retail prices of $24.99 and $19.98, respectively.

 Third Person LA red carpet premiere is scheduled for June 9 and all proceeds from the evening will benefit Artists for Peace and Justice (visit apjnow.org for more information) The movie itself is being released on June 20 in US, June 27 in UK and July 11 in Canada,

 Our gallery has been updated with 6 new stills and BTS image from The Angriest Man in Brooklyn movie.
 Take a look